crigroup/osrobotics/installation/vision.md

 {% include "../math.md" %}

-# About robot vision softwares
+# About robot vision software

 **1. OpenCV**:  is an open-source library that includes many computer vision algorithms, such as object detection or other *image* processing